The interior of a Washington taxi can be a den of the bizarre.

 You want Kesecker to say goodbye to you in Amharic?
 Easy.
 You want him to let you know in Swedish when you've reached your destination?
 Nothing to it.
 You're dying to be asked in Japanese how you are?

 All it takes is a moment while Kesecker's fingers do some walking.

 "I play Embassy Row a lot, and every other passenger is a foreigner," Kesecker explained.
 "This delights the foreigner.
 But it also delights me.
 It helps business, and it helps me learn languages."

-All 462 entries on Kesecker's wheel of fortune are spelled out phonetically, for easy rendering.
-Many relate directly to a taxi ride ("Are you late?", "Where are you going?"
-"Here we are").
+All 403 entries on Kesecker's wheel of fortunes are spelled out phonetically, for easy reading.
+Many relate directly to a taxi ride ("Are you late?", "Where are you going?", "Here we are").
 Almost all are more useful to Kesecker than to his passenger.

 Kesecker constantly updates his wheel - either refining pronunciations of phrases on the recommendations of passengers or adding new languages.